Animal Treatment FAQ

 Our compost bedded pack allows for our herd to socialize to their fullest extent, while at the same time providing a warm, soft surface where they are comfortable, whether standing or resting.
 We facilitate herd socialization because we understand that it is central to their nature and is a big stress reducer.
 It is a fascinating sight to see the Girls interacting with one another; to see the boss cows, the mothers with their daughters, and even see cliques form!
 We want our herd to socialize not only for our benefit, but because it makes them happier, healthier, and even increases their life expectancy!

 Often, in commercial, concentrated feed lot type environments, average life expectancy of a cow is between 3-5 years.
 In a natural environment, they can typically reach 15 or 16 years.
 Our expectation is for the girls to begin retiring at 15 years of age.
-Our eldest cow is now 15 years old, and we also have several between 10 and 13 years old, but still producing great milk yield and a healthy calf every year.
+Our current eldest cow is now 12 years old, and we also have several between 10 and 13 years old, but still producing great milk yield and a healthy calf every year.

 For us it’s much more about enjoying a longer, calmer partnership with the animal and with Nature.
 It just feels right to work in harmony with something rather than forcing it.
 We know from experience that Mother Nature cannot be bent to our will, and to try is certain defeat.
 We can learn so much working with Her as a partner to achieve something great – which is much more fun, and the achievements seem to last so much longer.